DataFire/Integrations/integrations/generated/google_sqladmin/README.md

   * binaryLogEnabled `boolean`: Whether binary log is enabled.
 If backup configuration is disabled, binary log must be disabled as well.
   * enabled `boolean`: Whether this configuration is enabled.
   * kind `string`: This is always sql#backupConfiguration.
+  * replicationLogArchivingEnabled `boolean`: Whether replication log archiving is enabled.
+Replication log archiving is required for the point-in-time recovery (PITR) feature.
+PostgreSQL instances only.
   * startTime `string`: Start time for the daily backup configuration in UTC timezone in the 24 hour format - HH:MM.

 ### BackupRun